hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 ```

 Running `config.py` should produce a character-based image in *Terminal* and end with `My work is done`.
 If that is not the case and error messages occur, *attentively read the error messages* to identify the issue (e.g., there might be a typo in a directory or file name, or a misplaced character somewhere in `pysource.openmpi.sh` or `systel.cis-debian.cfg`).
-When `config.py` ran successfully, start compiling TELEMAC-MASCARET with the `--clean` flag to avoid any interference with earlier installations:
+When `config.py` ran successfully, start compiling *TELEMAC* with the `--clean` flag to avoid any interference with earlier installations:

 ```
 compile_telemac.py --clean